ahmedsakrs/8-Puzzle-Game/README.md

 * Manhattan Distance

 ## Files
-1. 8Puzzle.ui: UI file of the design
+1. 8Puzzle.ui: UI file of the design (Install Qt designer to open the file)
 2. frontend.py: py file for the design
 3. algorithms.py: Implementations of all algorithms and all functions used to solve the puzzle
 4. backend.py: all functions to make the GUI interactive